 By Thomas Lemmer.
 Published in the Summer 2022 issue of the Command Magazine by the Illinois Association of Chiefs of Police.

 Lemmer advises that just as what police officers do matters: “What we do as police supervisors and executives matters as well.”
-To this end, the model also provides 19 separate leadership response strategies to be used in fostering an environment of supervisory excellence within a law enforcement agency.
+To this end, the model also provides 19 separate leadership response strategies.
+These approaches can be used to foster an environment of supervisory excellence within a law enforcement agency.

 The article was published as a companion summary to the executive training Lemmer conducted for the members of the Illinois Association of Chiefs of Police (ILACP) at their annual conference held in April 2022.
 As noted in the article, Lemmer’s April conference presentation came immediately following a presentation on the partnership efforts of the ILACP and the National Association for the Advancement of Colored People (NAACP).
 Together the ILACP and NAACP identified Ten Shared Principles focused on public safety and policing.
 In concluding the article Lemmer advised: “As police agencies continue to move forward, building and maintaining supervisory excellence will be key to both their successful implementation of these principles and their overall ability to enhance public safety.”